Hope of Israel Ministries (Ecclesia of YEHOVAH):

 As most of you are aware, I have often fretted in these pages about the vulnerabilities of our increasingly centralized, computer-based, bottom-line driven, large corporation-dominated food production, processing and distribution system.
 Extreme weather patterns, toxic waste-contaminated fertilizers, epidemic bacterial contamination of food and the year-2000 crash of computers responsible for keeping the whole, complex system running have been big concerns.
 I have warned you of the planned disappearance of non-hybrid, open-pollinated seeds.
 Seeds that let you retain the means of growing your own food if you want or need to.
 Seeds that ensure protective biodiversity.
 Seeds that may provide personal food security in insecure times.
 Now the Terminator threatens even these.

-Make no mistake about it's widespread global adoption of the newly patented Terminator Technology will ensure absolute dependence of farmers, and the people they feed, on multinational corporations for their seed and food.
+Make no mistake about it the widespread global adoption of the newly patented Terminator Technology will ensure absolute dependence of farmers, and the people they feed, on multinational corporations for their seed and food.
 Dependence does not foster freedom.
 On the contrary, dependence fosters a loss of freedom.
 Dependence does not increase personal power, it diminishes it.
 When you are dependent, you relinquish control.
 History is full of examples of peoples and cultures who lost fundamental freedoms, who were controlled by their need for food.
 This shouldn't happen to Second and Third World farmers.
 It shouldn't happen in any of the 78 countries in which the patent has been applied for.
 It shouldn't happen here.

 The Terminator Technology is brilliant science and arguably "good business", but it has crossed the line, the tenuous line between genius and insanity.
 It is a dangerous, bad idea that should be banned.
 Period.